 |Questrade||Get $50 Free Stock Trades|

 To learn more, check out my full breakdown of the best trading platforms in Canada here.

-All three methods outlined don’t take too much time, and provide you with diversification to hundreds, or even thousands of stocks from potentially around the world.
-If you don’t want to take the time to learn about investing or to manage your investments, then a robo-advisor could be a good option for you.
+All three methods outlined don’t take too much time and provide you with diversification to hundreds or even thousands of stocks from potentially around the world.
+If you don’t want to take the time to learn about investing or managing your investments, then a robo-advisor could be a good option for you.

 If you are willing to take some time to learn a little bit about investing directly in ETFs, in the long run, I think building your own portfolio could be more rewarding for you.

 Whether you choose to buy an all-in-one ETF portfolio or build your own portfolio, it doesn’t matter too much.